-The reason a hiring manager looks at your resume is to see if your skills and experience are a match for his open position.
+The reason a hiring manager looks at your resume is to determine whether your skills and experience are a match for his open position.
 Where does he look on your resume?
 He looks at your Employment History to see if the skills and accomplishments you list show that you will be an ideal worker.

 The No. 1 reason employers are looking at your resume is to find out if your skills and experience match their needs.
 How do they know what skills and experience you've had, and how can they tell if you will be an asset to their organization?
-By reading your employment history section.
+They'll do it all by reading your employment history section.

 Joe is using a chronological format, so he first lists his most recent job title, employer name, location, and the dates of employment.

-Since Joe is using a chronological order, his previous work experience comes next.
+Because Joe is using chronological order, his previous work experience comes next.